Mongol conquest of China: Conquest of Dali Kingdom

 Möngke Khan dispatched Kublai to the Dali Kingdom in 1253 to outflank the Song.
 The Gao family dominated the court, resisted and murdered Mongol envoys.
 The Mongols divided their forces into three.
 One wing rode eastward into the Sichuan basin.
 The second column under Uryankhadai took a difficult way into the mountains of western Sichuan.
 Kublai himself headed south over the grasslands, meeting up with the first column.
-While Uryankhadai galloping in along the lakeside from the north, Kublai took the capital city of Dali and spared the residents despite the slaying of his ambassadors.
+While Uryankhadai was galloping in along the lakeside from the north, Kublai took the capital city of Dali and spared the residents despite the slaying of his ambassadors.
 The Dali King Duan Xingzhi (段興智) himself defected to the Mongols, who used his troops to conquer the rest of Yunnan.
 The Mongols appointed King Duan Xingzhi as Maharajah and stationed a pacification commissioner there.
 After Kublai's departure, unrest broke out among the Black Jang (one of the main ethnic groups of the Dali kingdom).
 By 1256, Uryankhadai, the son of Subutai had completely pacified Yunnan.
 The Duan family were originally Han Chinese from Wuwei in Gansu.

 The Duan family still ruled Dali relatively independently during the Yuan dynasty.
 The Ming abolished them.

 The Tusi chieftains and local tribe leaders and kingdoms in Yunnan, Guizhou and Sichuan submitted to Yuan rule and were allowed to keep their titles.
 The Han Chinese Yang family ruling the Chiefdom of Bozhou which was recognized by the Song dynasty and Tang dynasty also received recognition by the Mongols in the Yuan dynasty and later by the Ming dynasty.
 The Luo clan in Shuixi led by Ahua were recognized by the Yuan emperors, as they were by the Song emperors when led by Pugui and Tang emperors when led by Apei.
 They descended from the Shu Han era king Huoji who helped Zhuge Liang against Meng Huo.
 They were also recognized by the Ming dynasty.